bernardjhuang/gamerunnersnews/_posts/2014-11-5-top-summoners-2.md

 <iframe width="420" height="315" src="//www.youtube.com/embed/9HyA2OZSND4" frameborder="0" allowfullscreen></iframe>

-In this video, I combine 2 forms of Animation Canceling - Spell Animation Canceling and Crescent Animation Canceling.
+In this video, I combine 3 forms of Animation Canceling - AA Animation Cancelling, Spell Animation Canceling, and Crescent Animation Canceling:

+* First, I use an AA to begin with.

+* Second, I cancel the AA's Animation Delay with Tiamat's Crescent.

+* Third, I cancel Tiamat's Crescent's Animation during Charge-Up phase with Crushing Blow.

+* Fourth, I cancel Crushing Blow's Spell Animation with Nimbus Strike.

 The result is a very quick and strong burst.

 **I find it helpful to place Tiamat or Ravenous Hydra in item slot #1 so that I can click 1 to activate it.
 It's much easier than finding 3 or 5 on the keyboard!